Progressive AFT 101

 Professional flat track racing is currently experiencing a significant rebirth, much of which can be credited to changes instituted in 2017: a name change, a simpler class structure, and a significantly boosted media presence that has helped attract millions of new viewers.
 A continued refinement of the rules and structure have followed in recent years to further capitalize on the sport’s enormous potential.

-America’s oldest and purest form of motorcycle sport is back on the radar, making that thunderous noise we all love, and it’s certain to continue in 2024.
-The momentum created over the past seven years has Progressive American Flat Track well positioned to take the next step in its meteoric rise, spearheaded by the Mission SuperTwins class.
+America’s oldest and purest form of motorcycle sport is back on the radar, making that thunderous noise we all love, and it’s certain to continue in 2025.
+The momentum created over the past eight years has Progressive American Flat Track well positioned to take the next step in its meteoric rise, spearheaded by the Mission AFT SuperTwins class.

-As expected, Mission SuperTwins immediately took shape as an intense battleground, stacked with world-class riders down the order.
-That intensity took another step forward following a rulebook recalibration intended to further level the playing field.
-Living legend Jared Mees and rising superstar Dallas Daniels waged a season-long struggle for supremacy with two-time Grand National Champion Briar Bauman rediscovering his magic while starting anew, their battles sending Indian Motorcycle, Yamaha, and KTM all to the top of the podium on multiple occasions.
+As expected, Mission AFT SuperTwins immediately took shape as an intense battleground, stacked with world-class riders down the order.
+That intensity took another step forward following a rulebook recalibration intended to further level the playing field that saw living legend Jared Mees, rising superstar Dallas Daniels, two-time Grand National Champion, and perennial frontrunner Brandon Robinson battle for top honors with Indian Motorcycle, Yamaha, and KTM all claiming multiple wins on the season.
+The competition expects to be that much closer in ‘25 and beyond with the shift to more streamlined and better balanced regulations.

 The degree of machinery diversity in Progressive American Flat Track is astounding and bound to grow even greater in the coming years.